abhishekdound/test/README.md

 4. Add tests
 5. Submit a pull request

-## License
+## 📄 License

-This project is licensed under the MIT License.
+This project is part of the Adobe Challenge and follows Adobe's development guidelines.

+## 🆘 Support

+For issues and questions:
+1. Check the troubleshooting section
+2. Review application logs
+3. Create an issue with detailed information
+4. Include system information and error messages